sajjadGG/book-python/README.rst

 Note
 ====
 * For consulting or training course requests please email book-python@astronaut.center
-* Before training course please setup your environment as described here :ref:`Install`.
+* Before training course please setup your environment
+* More infromation in `Install`